"The importance of the Asian talent and business community, both in the United States and outside, has never been larger."

 Mr. Pond was addressing the significance of leading through diversity and empowerment at Asian American and Pacific Islander Heritage Month in 2010.

 The Cisco Asian Affinity Network (CAAN) provides a forum and a professional networking environment for more than 1200 Asian employees at Cisco.
-This Employee Resource Group (ERG) comprises seven different tracks, with more than 10 executive sponsors who support useful programs throughout the year.
+This Employee Resource Organization (ERO) comprises seven different tracks, with more than 10 executive sponsors who support useful programs throughout the year.
 Cisco CAAN currently operates in the United States, but plans to expand globally next year.

 To make Cisco an exceptional place for Asian employees to work, CAAN sponsors events for professional development and cultural understanding that consistently bring together hundreds of participants.

 CAAN works with the Hua Yuan Science and Technology Association (HYSTA) and the Asia America MultiTechnology Association (AAMA).

 Cisco technology is a critical component for building the global CAAN community within Cisco.
 CAAN uses the following Cisco technologies for success:

 For example, CAAN has sponsored multiple Professional Development Workshops, with more than 200 participants in the room and using Cisco WebEx technology.